 Nutrient and Calorie Dense

 Another reason I love peanut butter?
 It's so nutrient dense!
 Babies have very high nutrient and energy needs, and they have little bitty tummies.
-Peanut butter is an easy way to add more calories, protein and unsaturated fat to meals, all of which are important for the growth and development of little ones.
+Peanut butter is an easy way to add more calories, protein and unsaturated fat to meals, all of which are important nutrients for the growth and development of little ones.

 The Best Peanut Butter For Babies